WomackD3/Front-End/front-end/README.md

 # Title of Project

-## (Group name here)
+## Simplicity

-Carlton James
+### Carlton James
-Denard Womack
+### Denard Womack
-Gilbert Polanco
+### Gilbert Polanco
-Timothy Tang
+### Timothy Tang

-## Description/Summary of project
+## Summary of project

-input description here
+Project approval guidelines:
+Code owner - Denard Womack
+Timeline - (see schedule at bottom)
+Team Roles:
+ Figma Design: James/Womack
+ Back-End: Womack, Polanco, Tang
+ Front-End Logic: James(Lead), Womack, Polanco, Tang

+GitHub Project Front-End Link: https://github.com/WomackD3/Front-End

+ GitHub Project Back-End Link: https://github.com/WomackD3/Git-Group--Practice

+### Team Expectations:

+1. Accountability through Trello, people take responsibility or ownership of task on Trello however, communication and collaboration is encouraged on individual tasks.

+2. Before we make a pull request we communicate together for the code owner to approve it after Simplicity does a thorough review.

+3. We pull request at the end of the night, in the morning Womack will approve and communicate approval or potential merge conflicts via slack.
+We all pull from that branch at the morning of class.

 ### WireFrame